dinhbrandon/friendforge/docs/api.md

 - `/account_type`
     - `GET`, `POST`
-- `/account_type/<int:pk>`
+- `/account_type/{account_type_id}`
     - `GET`, `DELETE`

-The input includes the account type and the output includes the type and the id of the new type.Account type is set to null initially and upon creating an account, users are assigned to a "type" of 1.
-Admins are account type 2.
+The input includes the account type and the output includes the type and the id of the new type.

 Input:
 `